-Learn how to arrange batteries to increase voltage or gain higher load currents.
+Learn how to arrange batteries to increase voltage or gain higher capacity.

-Battery packs achieve the desired operating voltage by connecting several cells in series; each cell adds its voltage to the total terminal voltage.
-Parallel connection attains higher capacity for increased current handling; each cell adds to the ampere/hour (Ah) count.
+Batteries achieve the desired operating voltage by connecting several cells in series; each cell adds its voltage potential to derive at the total terminal voltage.
+Parallel connection attains higher capacity by adding up the total ampere-hour (Ah).

-Some packs may consist of a combination of serial and parallel connections.
-Laptop batteries commonly have four 3.6V Li-ion cells in series to achieve 14.4V and two in parallel to boost the capacity from 2,400mAh to 4,800mAh.
+Some packs may consist of a combination of series and parallel connections.
+Laptop batteries commonly have four 3.6V Li-ion cells in series to achieve a nominal voltage 14.4V and two in parallel to boost the capacity from 2,400mAh to 4,800mAh.
 Such a configuration is called 4S2P, meaning four cells in series and two in parallel.
 Insulating foil between the cells prevents the conductive metallic skin from causing an electrical short.

-Most battery chemistries lend themselves to serial and parallel connection.
-It is important to use the same battery type with equal voltage and capacity (Ah) and never mix different makes and sizes.
+Most battery chemistries lend themselves to series and parallel connection.
+It is important to use the same battery type with equal voltage and capacity (Ah) and never to mix different makes and sizes.
 A weaker cell would cause an imbalance.
-This is especially critical in a serial configuration because a battery is only as strong as the weakest link in a chain.
+This is especially critical in a series configuration because a battery is only as strong as the weakest link in the chain.
 An analogy is a chain in which the links represent the cells of a battery connected in series (Figure 1).

-Chain links represent cells in series to increase voltage, doubling a link denote parallel connection to boost current loading.
+Chain links represent cells in series to increase voltage, doubling a link denotes parallel connection to boost current loading.

-A weak cell may not quit immediately but will get exhausted more quickly than the strong ones when in continued use.
-On charge, the low cell fills up before the strong ones because there is less to fill and remains in over-charge longer than the others.
-On discharge, the weak cell is empty first and gets hammered by the stronger brothers.
-Cells in multi-packs must be matched, especially when used for demanding industrial applications.
+A weak cell may not fail immediately but will get exhausted more quickly than the strong ones when on a load.
+On charge, the low cell fills up before the strong ones because there is less to fill and it remains in over-charge longer than the others.
+On discharge, the weak cell empties first and gets hammered by the stronger brothers.
+Cells in multi-packs must be matched, especially when used under heavy loads.
 (See BU-803a: Cell Mismatch, Balancing).

-Li-manganese and other lithium-based systems often use voltages of 3.70V and higher.
-This has less to do with chemistry than marketing.
-For operational purposes they serve as 3.60V cells.
-Low internal resistance keeps the voltage high under load and this advantage is utilized to increase the voltage and watt-hour (Wh).
+Li-manganese and other lithium-based systems often use cell voltages of 3.7V and higher.
+This has less to do with chemistry than promoting a higher watt-hour (Wh), which is made possible with a higher voltage.
+The argument goes that a low internal cell resistance keeps the voltage high under load.
+For operational purposes these cells go as 3.6V candidates.
 (See BU-303 Confusion with Voltages)

 Portable equipment needing higher voltages use battery packs with two or more cells connected in series.
-Figure 2 shows a battery pack with four 1.20V nickel-based cells in series to produce 4.8V.
-In comparison, a six-cell lead acid string with 2V/cell will generate 12V, and four Li-ion with 3.60V/cell will give 14.40V.
+Figure 2 shows a battery pack with four 3.6V Li-ion cells in series, also known as 4S, to produce 14.4V nominal.
+In comparison, a six-cell lead acid string with 2V/cell will generate 12V, and four alkaline with 1.5V/cell will give 6V.

-Figure 2: Serial connection of four cells (4S)
+Figure 2: Series connection of four cells (4S).

-Adding cells in a string increases the voltage; the current remains the same.
+Adding cells in a string increases the voltage; the capacity remains the same.

 Courtesy of Cadex

 High-voltage batteries require careful cell matching, especially when drawing heavy loads or when operating at cold temperatures.
-With multiple cells connected in a string, the possibility of one cell failing is real and this would break the circuit.
-A solid state switch that bypasses the failing cell would continue current flow, albeit at a lower sting voltage.
-Such a bypass is seldom used because of cost.
+With multiple cells connected in a string, the possibility of one cell failing is real and this would cause a failure.
+To prevent this from happening, a solid state switch in some large packs bypasses the failing cell to allow continued current flow, albeit at a lower string voltage.

-Figure 3 illustrates a battery pack in which “cell 3” produces only 0.6V instead of the full 1.20V.
+Figure 3 illustrates a battery pack in which “cell 3” produces only 2.8V instead of the full nominal 3.6V.
 With depressed operating voltage, this battery reaches the end-of-discharge point sooner than a normal pack.
-The voltage collapses and the device turns off with “Low Battery” message.
+The voltage collapses and the device turns off with a “Low Battery” message.

-Figure 3: Serial connection with a faulty cell
+Figure 3: Series connection with a faulty cell.

 Faulty cell 3 lowers the voltage and cuts the equipment off prematurely.